LooseMarek/ViewFactory/README.md

 By default, horizontal stack is using `.fillEqually` distribution and spacing views with `PaddingEnum.sixteen`.

-**Important: Even if child views will have uneven width, it will still set them to be equel.
-Modify `.distribution` if you'd like to change that behaviour.**
+**Important: Even if child views will have uneven width, it will still set them to be equal.
+Modify `.distribution` if you'd like to change that behavior.**

 `let stack = viewFactory.stack.horizontal(views: [yellowView, greenView, orangeView])`